astoler428/Full-Stack-Data-Excel-App/README.txt

-MongoDB version of Full-Stack-Data-Excel-App
+MongoDB version of the Full-Stack-Data-Excel-App made for a client.

 Back end is written using Node/Express and MongoDB/Mongoose -API deployed with render.com at https://full-stack-excel-app-mongodb.onrender.com

-Front end is written in React
+Front end is written using React
-  -Deployed with netlify at
-  -Can also be run on localhost
+  -Front end deployed with netlify at https://ari-full-stack-excel-app.netlify.app -Can also be run locally on http://localhost:3000 otherwise CORS error